quicwg/multipath/draft-ietf-quic-multipath.md

 the packet number alone would not guarantee the uniqueness of the nonce.
 Therefore, the nonce N is calculated for 1-RTT if the multipath extension is used by combining the packet protection
-IV with the packet number and with the least significant 32 bits of the path ID.
-In order to guarantee the uniqueness of the nonce, the path ID is limited to a max value of 2^32-1, as specified in Section {{nego}}
+IV with the packet number and with the 32 bits of the path ID.
+In order to guarantee the uniqueness of the nonce, the path ID is limited to a max value of 2^32-1, as specified in {{nego}}

 To calculate the nonce, a 96-bit path-and-packet-number is composed of the least significant 32 bits of the path ID in network byte order,